Pistos/ramaze-comet-example/blog-post.markdown

 (or download it with the "download" button
  [on github](http://github.com/Pistos/ramaze-comet-example/tree/master)).

 Install the <code>file-tail</code> gem, and then open up a <code>ramaze-comet-example.log</code> file in the same directory as <code>start.rb</code>.
 Fill it with some sample text.
+Then run

+  ruby start.rb

-Then run <code>start.rb</code> and browse to [http://localhost:7001/tail](http://localhost:7001/tail).
+and browse to [http://localhost:7001/tail](http://localhost:7001/tail).
 You should see the last 10 lines of your <code>ramaze-comet-example.log</code> file.
 Now, with the web page open, add some more lines to the file (don't forget to save if you're using an editor to add lines), and then look at your browser; the new lines should appear (after a tiny delay).
+And of course, since this uses AJAX, there is no need to refresh the page to see new data.

+You can also experiment by changing the filepath in the source code to point to a real log file of your own.

 ### Details

 #### Server-side timeout

 You may wonder why we [loop only 60 times](http://github.com/Pistos/ramaze-comet-example/blob/8336ca003822eade42ee1609c4859f55747501c6/src/main.rb#L11) instead of infinitely polling for data.
-While this would be possible, it is not practical to do so because the server will continue to poll even if the client disconnects (such as if the browser tab is closed, or the page is refreshed).
+While infinite polling is possible, it is not practical to employ because the server would continue to poll even after the client disconnects (such as when the browser tab is closed, or the page is refreshed).
 It's better to time out the polling and return empty data.
-If the client is gone, communications cease, and the server can return to idling, waiting for more clients.
-If the client is still around, it will reinitiate a fresh network connection.
+If the client is gone, the empty data is sent harmlessly into the ether, communications cease, and the server will stop polling.
+If the client is still around, it will reinitiate a fresh network connection, and polling will continue.
 But that's why this technique is called "long polling" and not "infinitely long polling".
-In contrast with the naive polling implementation, the polls are less frequent and their durations are much longer.
+In contrast with the naive polling implementation, the client-side polls are less frequent and their durations are much longer.

 In this example, we loop 60 times, waiting one second per iteration.
 You can obviously tweak these numbers for your own needs in your application; sleep less or more; loop fewer or more times for a shorter or longer server-side timeout.
 The tradeoff with longer server-side timeouts is that your application is doing a little extra work for nothing for clients that have disconnected.